Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Numerical Examples

-Figure \ref{fig_numeric_NN_diag} illustrates our set up.
-The point where hidden nodes becomes greater than zero (the elbow points of ReLU units) for both nodes falls in between the two data points, and the active half of the output is also shared, so that the final layer weights are perfectly correlated.
+We design the problem such that the point where both hidden nodes becomes greater than zero (the elbow points of ReLU units) falls in between the two data points, and the active half of the output is also shared, so that the final layer weights are perfectly correlated.